bottlenoselabs/SDL-cs/README.md

 ### NuGet package

-NuGet is not recommended long term but it's simple enough to try things out.

 1. Create a new `nuget.config` file if you don't have one already.
 Put it beside your `.sln`.
 If you don't have a `.sln` put it beside your `.csproj`.

 ```bash
 dotnet new nuget
 ```

 2. Add the following NuGet package source to the file.

 ```xml
 <add key="lithiumtoast" value="https://www.myget.org/F/lithiumtoast/api/v3/index.json" />
 ```